thisisayushs/DistractionDodge/README.md

 # Welcome to Distraction Dodge

-A fun and effective focus training experience for iPad and Apple Vision.
+A fun and effective science-backed focus training experience for iPad and Apple Vision.

 ![App Screenshot](Screenshots/Poster.png)